 Sarah joined Watsi on January 9th, 2021.
 One year ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sarah's most recent donation supported Dom, a traditional pottery maker from Cambodia, to fund hip replacement surgery so she can walk again.
+Sarah's most recent donation supported John, a 12-year-old boy from Haiti, to fund pre and post operative care for his heart surgery.

 Dom is a 43-year-old woman who married with three daughters and one grandchild.
 Dom used to be a pottery maker but has been unable to work due to the pain she is experiencing.
 Dom makes pottery in her province of Cambodai, called Kampong Chhnang, which is known for its beautiful ceramics that are sold all over the country.
 Dom has been experiencing acute pain in her right hip for several weeks.
 The cause is unknown but, as a result of the pain, she is unable to walk and must use a wheelchair.
 Dom shared that she feels unwell, cannot sleep, and has lost her appetite.
 She visited her local hospital, where doctors diagnosed her condition as a fracture of the femoral neck and referred her to our medical partner, Children's Surgical Centre (CSC), for treatment.
 Fortunately, on January 5th, surgeons as CSC will perform a total hip replacement to relieve Dom of her pain and allow her to walk easily.
 CSC is requesting $1,087 to pay for Dom's procedure.
 Dom shared, "I hope the doctors will discover why I cannot walk and fix it.
 I want to be able to walk again, have no pain, and take care of my family."